Web Dashboard

 Dashboard Home

-Section titled “Dashboard Home”The landing page provides an overview of your active agents across all groves and the status of your runtime brokers.
+Section titled “Dashboard Home”The landing page provides an overview of your active agents across all projects and the status of your runtime brokers.

 Notifications & Alerts